sreesh2411/sreesh2411.github.io/README.md

 ## SQL:
 ### Car Rental System
-Create a database wherein an admin exists whose responsibility is to update the registrations and update the rents and returns.
+Created a relational database wherein an admin exists whose responsibility is to update the registrations and update the rents and returns.
 In this rental a Customer who has been registered in the database can rent a car for any no. of days they want for a certain amount of fee.
 Cars are also registered in the database by the admin based on their make, model, and availability.
 Whenever a car has been rented by a customer, its availability status changes from “Yes” to “No” and a due date (date on which car will supposedly be returned) is provided.
 Customer details include name, address, customer id, phone no. and age.
 Some of the objectives were:
 - Identifying functional dependencies
 - Identifying keys of the relations based on FDs
 - Normalization